dhansel/IECDevice/examples/IECCentronics/README.md

 The device is plug-and-play - simply connect the IEC bus, USB power and printer to the device and turn on your computer.
 Any data sent to the device's address (4 or 5, depending on the DIP switch) will be sent to the printer.

+### DIP switches (conversion modes)

 The DIP switches have the following functions:

 - DIP switch 1 (leftmost): Device address (up=4, down=5)
 - DIP switch 2: Currently not used, reserved for future extensions